What is the Department of Business, Energy and Industrial Strategy (BEIS)?

 Essentially, the BEIS is the mastermind behind any new laws or government schemes related to the matters it’s responsible for.
 The BEIS does the research, enquiry and analysis to support these new initiatives.

-Examples include putting together the framework for deregulating the water market and the heat pump government scheme.
+Examples include putting together the framework for deregulating the water market and offering business energy grants.

 Is Ofgem part of BEIS?